yvnyli/MLZoomcamp_Project2/README.md

 ML Zoomcamp 2025: If you are here for peer review, please check out [Guide_for_evaluators.md](https://github.com/yvnyli/MLZoomcamp_Project2/blob/main/Guide_for_evaluators.md) for a map of where things are.
 Thank you.

 ### Setup (Windows):
-Environment: Clone this repo.
+**Local venv**: Clone this repo.
 In cmd, cd to the folder, and run `uv sync --frozen`.
 If packages are installed successfully, activate the virtual environment with `.venv\Scripts\activate`, and run `jupyter lab` to launch jupyter.
 You can explore the notebooks in `notebooks/`.

-Docker:
+**Local container**: The image is on Docker Hub as [yvnyli/steam-game-critic-score](https://hub.docker.com/r/yvnyli/steam-game-critic-score).
+You can search "yvnyli/steam-game-critic-score" on Docker Desktop and pull it, or run `docker pull yvnyli/steam-game-critic-score:1.0.0` in cmd.
+Once you have the image, you can run a container with `docker run -p 8080:8080 yvnyli/steam-game-critic-score:1.0.0`, and visit [http://localhost:8080/](http://localhost:8080/).

+**Cloud**: It is live [here](https://steam-game-critic-score-1023320639620.us-east1.run.app/).

 ## Dataset: